 To check if you are eligible to claim please click here This form will ask several questions, if you need help with answering these then please click here to contact us, we will try to reply as soon as possible.

-The portal for submitting claims goes live on 13th May.
 If you are eligible then HMRC will notify you of this and the date that you can apply from.
 HMRC have decided that all accountants and tax agents, including ourselves, are unable to make a claim on behalf of their clients, it has to be the taxpayer that submits the claim.
 If your claim is successful you will be paid within 6 working days from you claim date.
 To make a claim you need; your UTR number, National Insurance number, a Government Gateway ID and Password (this can be created when you complete the online eligibility check) and your bank account number and sort code.

 COVID-19 has the potential to damage cashflow for many businesses, if your business is struggling to make payments please contact us and we will try and provide you with some support.
 This could include assistance with a cashflow forecast or a funding application.
 The Government has launched the temporary Coronavirus Business Interruption Loan and Bounce Back Loan Schemes.
 For some businesses this will be of great benefit as it will help provide guarantees to support loan applications that would otherwise fail.